Hitchiker-V/JS_Odin/webpack-demo/webpack.md

         - This doesn't write any output files after compiling but keeps bundle files in memory to serve them as if reading from real files mounted at the server's root path
         - This is built over the webpack-dev-middleware that emits files processed by webpack

+### Using webpack-merge to build on dev or prod
+- The goals of development and production builds differ greatly.
+In development, we want strong source mapping and a localhost server with live reloading or hot module replacement.
+- In production, our goals shift to a focus on minified bundles, lighter weight source maps, and optimized assets to improve load time. ***To do this, recommended to write separate webpack configurations***
+    - We will still maintain a "common" configuration to keep things simple and use webpack-merge
+    - Let's create a webpack.common.js to have all the base configs such as entry point, output, plugins
+    - Let's create a webpack.dev.js and webpack.prod.js to have the configs for dev and prod (attributes such as mode, devtool)
+    - Now we'll modify the npm scripts by modifying start and build script (build -> prod hence config to webpack.prod.js)